Functional Quantum Computing: An Optical Approach: An Optical Operator Permuting Device

-\paragraph*{}Combining a multiplexor quantum switch network whose output spatial modes are all connected to different polarization quantum operators ($x_0\rightarrow U_0,x_1\rightarrow U_1...,x_{N-1}\rightarrow U_{N-1}$), with a demultiplexor quantum switch network, whose inputs are all connected to the outputs of the quantum operators, yields a device which can route an input photon through any of $N$ unitary operators and return it to its initial spatial mode (see Fig.~{\ref{FIG:opticalDevice}}).
-With the addition of an optical feed-back loop connecting the $x_{N/2}$ output of $S'_{0,0}$ to the $x_{N/2}$ input of $S_{0,0}$, the photon can be routed through the device an arbitrary number of times, $M$, passing through an arbitrary quantum polarization operator in each iteration.
-In other words, the device will take an input photon via the $x_0$ input of $S_{0,0}$, apply one of $N^M$ possible combinations of polarization operators, and then output the result from the $x_0$ output of $S'_{0,0}$.
-By programming the device to route the photon through a different combination of operators depending on its temporal mode, the functionality of the device can be significantly expanded.
+\paragraph*{}Combining a multiplexer quantum switch network whose output spatial modes are all connected to different physical quantum operators ($x_0\!\rightarrow\!
+U_0, x_1\!\rightarrow \!
+U_1,..., x_{N-1}\!\rightarrow \!
+U_{N-1}$), with a demultiplexer quantum switch network, whose inputs are all connected to the outputs of the quantum operators, yields a device which can route an input signal through any of $N$ unitary operators and return it to its initial spatial mode (see Fig.~{\ref{FIG:opticalDevice}}).
+With the addition of a return loop connecting output 2 of $S'_{0,0}$ to input 2 of $S_{0,0}$ via $x_{N/2}$, the photonic signal can be routed through the device an arbitrary number of times, $M$, passing through an arbitrary quantum operator in each iteration.
+In other words, the device could take an input photonic signal via the $x_0$ input of $S_{0,0}$, apply one of $N^M$ possible combinations of quantum operators, and output the result to $x_{0}$ via output 1 of $S'_{0,0}$.
+By programming the device to route the photonic signal through a different combination of operators depending on its temporal mode, the functionality of the device can be significantly expanded.

-\paragraph*{}The network of quantum switches can be programmed such that a photonic polarization qubit is routed through a unique permutation of $N$ polarization quantum operators for each of it's temporal modes.
-In this scheme, the state of an input photon is and the temporal modes are serialized by number and chosen such that $t_{N^M-1}$ passes through the input switch before $t_0$ enters the feedback loop for the first time; the output state is where each temporal mode ($t_i$) has undergone a different combination of polarization operators $O_i = O_{i,M-1}O_{i,M-2}...O_{i,0}$, and $O_{i,k}= U_{l}$ where
+\paragraph*{}The network of quantum switches can be programmed such that a photonic signal is routed through a unique permutation of $N$ quantum operators for each of it's temporal modes in $M=N$ iterations through the device.
+In this scheme, the state of an input photonic signal is and the temporal modes are serialized by number and chosen such that $t_{N^N-1}$ passes through the input switch before $t_0$ enters the return loop for the first time; the output state is where each temporal mode ($t_i$) has undergone a different combination of quantum operators $O_i = O_{i,N-1}O_{i,N-2}...O_{i,0}$, and $O_{i,k}= U_{l}$ where